 b) We can similarly tie together the sixteenth notes.
 Then we have to keep in mind that these have two arms like this:

 Note that we prefer to tie together notes that together last one beat.

 c) There are many times in music that we have to be quite a half or a quarter beat.
 To show this, we use eighth rests and sixteenth rests.
 These look like this:

 a) If you play all the tones you’ve learned from C1 to C2, you’ll notice that the tones are getting higher and higher eventually.
 Going up from one tone to the next is called a whole step.

 It’s a little strange if we accurately measure the height of the steps from tone to tone upwards.
-The distance C – D, D – E, F – G, G – A and A – H is equal, while the distance E – F and B – C is only half the size.
-We therefore say that between E and F, and between H and C is only a half step.
+The distance from C – D, D – E, F – G, G – A and A – H is equal, while the distance from E – F and B – C is only half the size.
+We, therefore, say that between E and F, and between H and C is only a half step.
 If we imagine the tones placed on a keyboard, it would look like this:

 b) If we were to have the same distance between each pitch up, we had to make some new tones.
 They had to be between C and D between D and E, between F and G, between G and A and between A and B. These new tones are called halftones and when putting them on the keyboard, it will look like this:

 As you can see, we have five new tones, and you see that the distance between each tone is now always half a tone step.

 c) What should we call these tones and how should we draw them on the staff?
 We do not have room for them there.
 To fix this, we need to learn a new sign:

 ♯ = sharp (looks like a hashtag #)